 Bandwidth Measurement.
 We have introduced two representative measurement schemes in Section II-A. Alternatively, there are also cross-layer measurements such as DeeProphet [19] that leverages the TCP cwnd from server's transport layer to decide which of the packets are sent consecutively, reducing TCP blocking time.
 However, this induces additional setup overhead and the measured results can't be delivered to the clients before the segment request and ABR decision, which greatly hinders real-world deployment.
-CLBE [24] also proposes to use the captured packet information at the client side to compute packet level bandwidth.
-However, it requires queries from third-party module via WebSocket, which can induce additional time overhead, and a single packet's bandwidth still suffers deviation from noises the same way as Fleet.
+CLBE [24] also proposes to use the captured packet information on the client side to compute packet-level bandwidth.
+However, it requires queries from third-party module via WebSocket, which can induce additional time overhead, and a single packet's bandwidth still comprises deviation from noises like Fleet.

 ABR Algorithm.
 The history of ABR starts with heuristic methods like rate-based and RMPC [10], followed by deep learning-based schemes like Pensieve [23] and Comyco [25].
 Karma [26] improves QoE by learning the causality among past observations, returns and actions.
 Jade [27] instead proposes to optimize QoE by aligning with user's scores via RLHF [28].
-SODA [29] proposes to optimize a time-based QoE with theoretical guarantees.
-More recently, LLLS ABRs are proposed to optimize latency and playback speed like LoL+ [6] in Section II-B. L2ALL [21] instead solves an online convex optimization problem to derive optimal bitrate.
-STAL-LION [22] improves bandwidth measurement with the mean and deviation for better decisions.
+SODA [29] proposes to optimize a time-based QoE with theoretical guarantees, while MAFL [30] instead evaluates the robustness of federated learning [31] based ABRs.
+More recently, LLLS ABRs are proposed to optimize latency and playback speed like LoL+ [6] in Section II-B.

+L2ALL [21] instead solves an online convex optimization problem to derive optimal bitrate.
+STALLION [22] improves bandwidth measurement with the mean and deviation for better decisions.
 Tightrope [12] proposes the BDQ framework that leverages reinforcement learning to control both bitrates and playback speed.
 However, it's only implemented in offline simulator and lacks compatibility with real world streaming.
-SLVS [30] also proposes to generate a parameter table in a simulator according to bandwidth distribution for hybrid ABR to adjust the bandwidth weights.
+SLVS [32] also proposes to generate a parameter table in a simulator according to bandwidth distribution for hybrid ABR to fine-tune parameters.